 Do not lift up your horn on high;

 Do not speak with a stiff neck.’”

 a.
-Do not deal boastfully: From the previous lines of the Psalm, it is best to regard this as Asaph recording God’s word from His own perspective.
+Do not deal boastfully: From the previous lines of the psalm, it is best to regard this as Asaph recording God’s words from His own perspective.
 In light of His great judgments, God warned the proud (the boastful) to no longer boast and exalt their own strength (lift up the horn).

 i.
 “Lifting one’s horn against heaven is the equivalent of shaking one’s fist in God’s face.”
 (Boice)